How I Keep the Holidays Healthy (And You Can Too!)

 I stay committed to the rituals that keep me grounded, eating well, and feeling well.

 In the past I've allowed traveling to unravel my self care.
 Then a few years ago I decided that not feeling great when it was all said and done wasn't worth it.

-I continue to practice qigong and meditate... they may not always be able to be at the same time of day, but I still provide myself with that sacred space.
+I continue to practice qigong and meditate... it may not always be at the same time of day, but I still provide myself with that sacred space.
 This keeps me grounded.